 The North Bay is a cornucopia of edible riches, and not just at festivals.
 All of us can shop like internationally acclaimed chefs, right at our own farmers’ markets, grocery stores, and roadside stands.
 So many of our restaurants brim with local goodness, in fact, that it’s hard to even recommend the best (just try them all; you can’t go wrong).

-As a public service for shoppers, I’m listing just a few of our local star food producers.
+As a public service for shoppers, I’m listing just a few Sonoma food producers.
 It’s easy – simply keep an eye out for these labels, and you’ll be feasting better than any festival in Fiji.

 For a Mooooving Experience:

 Spring Hill cheese and butter / Redwood Hill Farm cheeses / Clover-Stornetta butter and milk / McClellands Dairy European Style organic artisan butter / Epicurean Connection cheeses, butters and yogurts / St. Benoit Yogurt / Bohemian Creamery cheeses / Bellwether Farm cheeses / Matos Cheese Factory / Straus Creamery butter and milk / Vella Cheese / Achadinha Cheese Company / Weirauch Farm & Creamery

 Krave Jerky / Salmon Creek Ranch duck / Liberty duck /

 Healdsburg Farm fresh eggs / Mama Tina’s Ravioli